ejaz4/cc-backend/README.md

 # Multi-Platform Conversation Summarizer API

-A comprehensive Flask REST API backend for a Gen-Z-focused Android app that summarizes conversations from multiple platforms (WhatsApp, Instagram, Discord) and generates short voice message summaries using ElevenLabs TTS.
+A comprehensive **FastAPI** REST API backend for a Gen-Z-focused Android app that summarizes conversations from multiple platforms (WhatsApp, Instagram, Discord) and generates short voice message summaries using ElevenLabs TTS.
 The backend also integrates with ElevenLabs' conversational assistant and Google Calendar for event management.

 ## 🌟 Features